 The Company manages liquidity risk by maintaining a conservative framework of limits.
-This includes coverage of regulatory requirements, such as the Liquidity Coverage Ratio and also internal liquidity limits, including overnight liquidity, one-month liquidity, maturity transformation limits and monthly stress testing.
-Liquidity stress testing covers Company-specific, Marketwide and Combined scenarios which are slow-developing and fast-developing and are monitored by ALCO monthly.
+This includes coverage of regulatory requirements, such as the Liquidity Coverage Ratio, Net Cumulative Cash Flow and also internal liquidity limits, including overnight liquidity, one-month liquidity, maturity transformation limits and monthly stress testing.
+Liquidity stress testing covers Company-specific, Market-wide and Combined scenarios which are slow-developing and fast-developing and are monitored by the ALCO monthly.
 The Company also continuously monitors forecast to actual cash flows.
 In addition, the Company manages any counterparty risk in respect of liquidity through its utilization of the Counterparty Risk Monitoring System.